 The MA and PhD degrees in Film Studies at King's, both founded in 2001, are long established and highly regarded.
 They offer innovative opportunities to study cinema and media intensively and in-depth with some of the world's leading experts in the field.

-Our postgraduate degrees incorporate skills training in library, archival, and online research, written and oral argumentation and presentation, and visual and textual analysis.
+Our postgraduate degrees incorporate skills training in library, archival, and online research, written and oral argumentation and presentation, and audio-visual and textual analysis and interpretation.
 Opportunities for creative practice in digital video and sound are also available.

 Our exceptional central London location puts our students within easy reach of a wealth of cinema and media experiences, including the BFI Southbank, the IMAX, and Tate Modern.
 We also benefit from the substantial physical and electronic resources of leading libraries, all within convenient walking distance, including the Maughan Library at King's, the University of London Library at Senate House, the British Library, and the BFI's Reuben Library, which is the leading cinema library in the UK and one of the best in the world.